-At Tihange 1, the licensee classified the Electrical Auxiliary Building (BAE) as having a medium probability to resist a RLE.
-Although a medium probability is acceptable in the context of the stress tests, the licensee committed to evaluating the feasibility of raising the BAE to a high probability of resistance.
-This feasibility study showed that the improvements are impossible.
-Nevertheless, an approach to manage the associated risk is currently under investigation in the framework of the Complete Station Black Out (CSBO) strategy.
+At Tihange 1, the licensee classified the Electrical Auxiliary Building (BAE) as having a medium probability to withstand a RLE without damage.
+As no cliff edge effect is expected after a RLE, this medium probability is considered acceptable in the context of the stress tests.
+Nevertheless, the licensee committed to evaluating the feasibility of raising the BAE to a high probability of resistance.
+This feasibility study showed that the improvements were impossible.
+The licensee is now investigating an approach to further reduce the associated risk.